DanielBaird/danielbaird.github.com/_posts/projects/2012-11-01-report-assembler.md

 ---
 This is little JavaScript library that takes JSON data and a carefully written source document, and merges them into a result document.
 It's aimed at making prose descriptions of scientific data.
 I started this so I could get CliMAS Reports finished as quickly as possible.

-Report Assembler replaces @$$variable@ in your document with a value, and will work out @[[ logical == conditions ]]@ to determine which parts of the document should be included.
+Report Assembler replaces `$$variable` in your document with a value, and will work out `[[ logical == conditions ]]` to determine which parts of the document should be included.
 For example, with this JSON:

 {% highlight javascript %}
 {